 This is a staple at my Thanksgiving table, so I wanted to share THE most amazing pumpkin cheesecake recipe with you.

-Many years ago I was at my favorite tea room in South Texas.
 The waitress asked if I wanted dessert, to which I replied “no”.
-She asked if I had tried their pumpkin cheesecake and insisted it was so good, she wanted me to try it and if I didn’t love it, she wouldn’t charge me.
+She asked if I had tried their pumpkin cheesecake and insisted it was so good, she wanted me to try it.
+She said if I didn’t love it, she wouldn’t charge me.

 Honestly, it didn’t sound that great to me, but what did I have to lose?